ICB-DCM/cOmicsArt/docs/Transcript.md

 Welcome to cOmicsArt - Customizable Omic Analysis and Reporting Tool.
 This tutorial is going to show you how to use this application to aid in your omic analysis.
 This tutorial is self-contained but can also be used to follow along with the YouTube tutorial.

+** Disclaimer ** : This tutorial is based on cOmicsArt v.1.0.0.
+Some parts of the interface for example, where to find some of the options have changed and additional options have been added, But the majority of this tutorial can be readily still used.

 cOmicsArt is designed to be modular.
 In the beginning you will only be able to see the data selection section, but if you upload your data and go through the steps progressively more tabs will be shown.
 Let us start by uploading our data.